DOI-ONRR/doi-extractives-data/_case-studies/humbolt-and-lander.md

 ## Geology and history

 Mineral mining in Nevada began shortly after the onset of the California Gold Rush in 1849.
-The 1859 discovery of the Comstock Lode silver deposit in the Virginia Range of western Nevada was the first major discovery of silver ore in the country.[^4] All told, the Great Basin geological region, which covers most of Nevada and crosses into Oregon, Utah, and California, has a total {{ "resource potential" | term:"mineral resource potential" }} that exceeds 3,200 {{ "metric tons" | term:"metric ton" }} (100,000,000 ounces) of gold.[^5]
+The 1859 discovery of the Comstock Lode silver deposit in the Virginia Range of western Nevada was the first major discovery of silver ore in the country.[^4] The Great Basin geological region, which covers most of Nevada and crosses into Oregon, Utah, and California, has a total {{ "resource potential" | term:"mineral resource potential" }} that exceeds 3,200 {{ "metric tons" | term:"metric ton" }} (100,000,000 ounces) of gold.[^5]

 The major gold mines in Humboldt and Lander counties represent more recent production operations.
 The counties’ two largest mines, the Twin Creeks Mine in Humboldt and the Pipeline/Cortez Hills Mine in Lander, did not start producing gold until the early 1990s.
 These mines are now two of the largest gold producers in the state.